Samudranil-silenthero/APDCL/README.md

 <ul>
   <li>People having smart meter (powered by apdcl) can check their remaining balance through this app.
   <li>Can add upto 10 favourites smart meter number for viewing the balance easily.
+  <li>Can see the last 5 transactions/recharge done.
+  <li>Can download the monthly bill by selecting month and year.
   <li>Login, Signup, Forget password features are there.
   <li>Jwt is used for additional security.
   <li>MongoDB is used as database.
 Front end is made using ReactJS and CSS.
 Backend is made using NodeJS and expressJS.